 APUC is governed by a Board of Directors, made up of both HE/FE sectoral and non-sectoral representatives.
-In the wider context, APUC is also represented on pan public sector Scottish Government groups, as well as rest of UK (rUK) higher and further education groups.
+In the wider context, APUC is also represented on pan public sector Scottish Government groups, rest of UK (rUK) higher and further education groups and wider international sustainable supply chain collaborations.

-APUC leads collaborative tendering activity on behalf of its members, establishing a range of framework agreements across a variety of category areas.
-APUC also has a significant number of 'Institutional Shared Service staff' - APUC Procurement & Supply Chain Managers that work directly within institutions.
+APUC leads collaborative tendering activity on behalf of its members, establishing a range of framework agreements across a variety of category areas through its Strategic Sourcing Team.
+APUC also has a significant number of shared service staff working in work directly within institutions through its Institutional Procurement Services Team.

-Procurement activity within APUC is split into 4 main category areas:
+Procurement activity within APUC is split into 3 portfolios: